cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontowastemanagement/README.md

     }
 ```

-Furthermore, the waste service will be given a contact person, who is an employee of the client.
-This person will play a role of a service provider who provides a contact service for the waste service specified in the agreement.
-The waste service is also assigned a corresponding waste category and bin type for service execution.
+Furthermore, the service will be given a contact person, who is an employee of the client.
+This person will play a role of a service provider who provides a contact service for the service specified in the agreement.

 Figure 2: TBox representation for the client's point of contact (contact service) for the service following the FIBO ontology